Viiuska/SaveTheDucksMarriage/README.md

 cd SaveTheDucksMarriage
 Open project in Godot 4.4 and run

 Windows
-Download
-Navigate: WindowsDesktopBuild and double click Save the Duck's Marriage.exe to run the game
+Download WindowsDesktopBuild folder and double click Save the Duck's Marriage.exe to run the game